 After confirming that Bing now ranks my webpages over their feeds, I began working on my page weight problem.
 It was long overdue that I broke my topic pages up into separate pages.
 It makes it more difficult to go to a topic page and do an in-page search for a keyword.
 I doubt anyone but myself regularly used that as a navigation method, however.

 The underlying problem is probably that the syndication feeds and image assets are widely distributed around the web.
 Especially the syndication feeds are made to be shared and distributed.
 This means there are unusually many incoming links to them; signals that Bing probably reflected in its search results.
 Bing should know this isn’t the preferred representation format, though.
-I’ve not encountered any other search engine that has the same problem with telling machine- and human-readable documents apart.
+I haven’t encountered any other search engine that has the same problem with telling machine- and human-readable documents apart.